madsolar8582/SLRNetworkMonitor/README.md

 This library depends on a few system frameworks and libraries.
 If you have Modules and Link Frameworks Automatically enabled, then there isn't much that needs to be done.
 However, if you do not, you need to link against the `Network`, `Foundation`, & the `CoreTelephony` (iOS only) frameworks.
 Additionally, both types of configurations must manually add `libresolv` to the Link Binary With Libraries build phase.

+#### Swift Package Installation

+This is the recommended installation method.
+Follow the [instructions provided by Apple](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app) using this repository's URL.

 #### Binary Installation

-It is recommended to download the latest binary from the [releases page](https://github.com/madsolar8582/SLRNetworkMonitor/releases) and then include it in your project.
-If you prefer a different integration method, there are options.
+You may download the latest binary from the [releases page](https://github.com/madsolar8582/SLRNetworkMonitor/releases) and then include it in your project.

-⚠️ Note: If you use the binary release, you will have strip the simulator architectures from the framework on iOS and tvOS as App Store Connect disallows unused architectures from being submitted.
+⚠️ Note: If you use the binary release (not a .xcframework), you will have strip the simulator architectures from the framework on iOS and tvOS as App Store Connect disallows unused architectures from being submitted.
 This is not needed if Carthage or CocoaPods is used.
-Example [1](https://github.com/realm/realm-cocoa/blob/c0e5f3c14a7cfae384147cf1e429593989a55abf/scripts/strip-frameworks.sh) and Example [2](https://gist.github.com/steipete/bbea370b72bbc77a8040).
+Example: [Stack Overflow](https://stackoverflow.com/a/42642209).

 #### Source Installation